HM Treasury and Department for Education provide evidence to inquiry

 - Why is the Retail Price Index measure of inflation, which fails international standards and is no longer designated as a ‘national statistic’, used as a measure of interest for student loans?

-More news on: Parliament, government and politics, Parliament, Education, Employment and training, Adult education, Employment schemes, Further education, Higher education, Students, Lord Speaker news, Lords news, Committee news
+More news on: Parliament, government and politics, Parliament, Education, Employment and training, Adult education, Employment schemes, Further education, Higher education, Students, House of Lords news, Lords news, Committee news

 Share this page